DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 <br><img src="./images/wiz_layout_ctrls_frm_sel_cols.png" /><br>

-As a reaction you will now see additional input card per column.
+As a reaction you will now see additional input cards.
+Each card covers one column.
 Each card consists of multiple controls.
 We will need them later.
 Therefore naming and a better understanding of the control structure is important.
-The screenshot belows shwos the description card:
+The screenshot belows shows the description card:

 <br><img src="./images/wiz_layout_ctrls_frm_desc_card.png" /><br>